 Is there any difference in what I’ve done and what the Outback folks have done?
 As far as I can tell, the Outback folks have taken the AREDS study, reversed its results, and are running with that study to promote two supplements as a cure-all.
 I’ve boiled down 225 citations into a simple explanation of how we can improve our eyes, or at least keep them from getting worse.
 It’s going to be very useful for middle aged duffers like me who are looking to improve their vision.
 I’m afraid it will be less helpful to those of you in dire need of much more.
 But it’s at least based in reality.

 I would never claim that my own eye improvements or my studies will magically make you better.
 But I think I have enough information about the eyes to at least point you in the right direction.

 Update July 2018:

 I wanted to share one of the emails I’ve received because I think it is a relevant concern.
-I’m also fascinated by the grammatical style.
-Very e.e. cummings (a great poet who never used punctuation).
+I’m also fascinated by the grammatical style, which reminds me of e.e. cummings (a great poet who never used punctuation or capitalization).
 If you read it that way it’s quite poetic.